413xPr06605/Ebola-DDoS/README.md

 If You Run On Windows , Just Download And Install Python3 Here -> https://www.python.org/ftp/python/3.8.5/Python-3.8.5.tar.xz

-After Python Installed, Download This Tool As ZIP File
+After Python3 Installed, Download This Tool As ZIP File

 When Download Complete, Extract ZIP File